-Use the instructions below to manage the snapshots that Carbonite Availability has taken.
+Use the instructions below to manage the snapshots that Double-Take has taken.

 - 1. From the Jobs page, highlight the job and click Manage Snapshots in the toolbar. - 2.
-You will see the list of snapshots, if any, associated with the job. - Scheduled-This snapshot was taken as part of a periodic snapshot. - Deferred-This snapshot was taken as part of a periodic snapshot, although it did not occur at the specified interval because the job between the source and target was not in a good state. - Manual-This snapshot was taken manually by a user. - Test-This snapshot was taken as part of a test failover. - 3.
+You will see the list of snapshots, if any, associated with the job. - Scheduled-This snapshot was taken as part of a periodic snapshot. - Deferred-This snapshot was taken as part of a periodic snapshot, although it did not occur at the specified interval because the job between the source and target was not in a good state. - Manual-This snapshot was taken manually by a user. - 3.
 Click Take Snapshot to create a new snapshot for the job. - 4.
 If there is a snapshot that you no longer need, highlight it in the list and click Delete. - 5.
 When you have completed your snapshot management, click Close.